oracle/opengrok/Authorization.md

 1. Plugin directory

-   The configuration has been moved from `web.xml` to the usual OpenGrok configuration xml file.
-The way you provide new plugin directory is by creating a new xml configuration "read-only configuration" file which gets merged with the configuration made by the indexer.
+   The configuration has been moved from `web.xml` to the usual OpenGrok configuration XML file.
+The way you provide new plugin directory is by creating a new XML configuration "read-only configuration" file which gets merged with the configuration made by the indexer.

    There in the file provide a new variable named `pluginDirectory` with a `String` parameter with absolute path to the directory with plugins.